py-pdf/pypdf/docs/user/forms.md

 ## Identify pages where fields are used

-In order to ease locating page fields you can use `page.get_pages_using_field`.
+In order to ease locating page fields you can use `get_pages_showing_field` of PdfReader or PdfWriter.
 This method accepts a field object, a *PdfObject* that represents a field (as extracted from `_root_object["/AcroForm"]["/Fields"]`).
 The method returns a list of pages, because a field can have multiple widgets as mentioned previously (e.g. radio buttons or text displayed on multiple pages).

 The page numbers can then be retrieved as usual by using `page.page_number`.